bayobands/cse144-final-project/README.md

 Trained model weights (`best_model.pth`) are available here:
 [Download best_model.pth](https://drive.google.com/file/d/1zfCrme2KKJTZR8VzYS2gq3PWeFeR2icH/view?usp=sharing)

+## How to Run

+### 1. Setup
+Open `notebook.ipynb` in Google Colab.
+Enable GPU via **Runtime → Change runtime type → T4 GPU**.

+### 2. Get the Dataset
+Download the dataset from the [Kaggle competition page](https://www.kaggle.com/competitions/ucsc-cse-144-spring-2026-final-project), upload the zip to Colab, and unzip it into a `data/` folder so you have `data/train/` and `data/test/`.

+### 3. Train
+Run all training cells in order.
+This will:
+- Build the dataset with correct numeric label ordering (folders `0`–`99` → labels `0`–`99`)
+- Fine-tune EfficientNet-B2 for 20 epochs
+- Save the best checkpoint as `best_model.pth`

+Training takes ~5–10 minutes on a T4 GPU.

+### 4. Generate Predictions
+Run the inference cell.
+This loads `best_model.pth`, runs predictions on all 1,036 test images, and writes `submission.csv` in the format Kaggle expects.

+### 5. Submit to Kaggle
+Upload `submission.csv` to the [Kaggle competition](https://www.kaggle.com/competitions/ucsc-cse-144-spring-2026-final-project) under "Submit Predictions."

 ## Reproducibility

 - Random seed: `42` (used for `random`, `numpy`, `torch`, `cuda`)